-The statement in previous verse, that “if righteousness comes through the Law, then Christ died needlessly” (2:21), implies that righteousness comes through Christ.
-The reference to “Jesus Christ was publicly portrayed as crucified” (3:1) continues this thought and implies that the “false brethren” (2:4) denied or undervalued the Cross of Christ.
+The current verse continues this thought by referring to “Jesus Christ was publicly portrayed as crucified” (3:1).
+This implies that the “false brethren” (2:4) undervalued the Cross of Christ.
 The Galatians were “bewitched” by the distorted gospel (1:6-7), which teaches that man’s “righteousness comes through the Law” (compare 2:16).

-In 3:2-5 Paul provides two reasons for his statement in 2:16 that man is not justified by the works of the Law, but through faith in Christ Jesus:
+In 3:2-5, Paul provides reasons for his statement in 2:16 that man is not justified by the works of the Law, but through faith in Christ Jesus:

-Firstly, the Galatians did not have to perform “the works of the Law” to receive the supernatural manifestations of the Spirit (3:2, 5).
-All they had to do was to believe what they heard (3:2, 5).
+Secondly, the Galatians did not need “the works of the Law” to receive the supernatural manifestations of the Spirit.
+All they had to do was to believe what they heard (3:5).

-Perfected by the flesh (3:3) – “Flesh” is often used in Paul writings for “the desire of the flesh”, but in 3:3 “flesh” does not have a connotation to sin.
-It would not make any sense to say that the Christian “are … now being perfected” by the desires of their flesh.
+“Flesh” is often used in Paul’s writings for “the desire of the flesh”, but, in 3:3, “flesh” does not have a connotation to sin.
+It would not make any sense to say that the Christians “are … now being perfected” by the desires of their flesh.
 “Flesh” in 3:3 it simply means by one’s own effort.
-To be “perfected by the flesh” (3:3) therefore means to earn justification through one’s own works.
+To be “perfected by the flesh” (3:3), therefore, explains the nature of the “works of the Law” as an attempt to earn justification in one’s own power.

-In Vain (3:4) – Paul was concerned that the Galatian Christians suffered so many things in vain (3:4; 4:10).
-This implies that these Christians were at risk of losing their eternal inheritance.
-One can be a Christian and still suffer eternal loss, if one does what the Galatians did.
-We must to understand what they did wrong, so that we can plead with God to protect us from that error.
+Paul was concerned that the Galatian Christians suffered so many things “in vain” (3:4; 4:10).
+This implies that these Christians were at risk of losing their eternal salvation.
+One can be a Christian and still lose eternal life if one does what the Galatians did.
+It is important that we understand what they did wrong so that we can plead with God to protect us from that error.

 5:2-4 explains the error in clear language:

-But to live according to the Law of Moses is also not, in itself, the real danger.
-The real danger rather lies in the thinking behind observing those laws, namely to seek “to be justified by law” (5:4), which means to be put right with God by one’s own efforts (3:3).
+The danger, therefore, is that Christians will receive circumcision, but circumcision, in itself, is not the danger.
+Circumcision is only the door into Judaism and to live like Jews according to the Law of Moses and the Traditions of the Elders.
+But this is also not the real danger.
+The real danger rather lies in the thinking behind observing those laws, namely to seek “to be justified by law” (5:4), which means to seek to earn salvation (3:3).